This book from Wiley provides everything you need to get started with sales enablement.

 Regardless of the reason reps drop the ball with their training, it’s the responsibility of sales enablement (or marketing) to make sure reps at least have a fair shot at completing the required curriculum.
 Reps need training that’s accessible no matter what type of device they’re on, or where they’re located.

-Sales enablement tools make it simple to assign training courses to groups of reps, even if they are dispersed across many geographies.
+Sales enablement technology makes it simple to assign training courses to groups of reps, even if they are dispersed across many geographies.
 Training can then be viewed on-demand or referred to later on.
 Plus, managers can stay apprised of who’s completed training and who hasn’t.
 (Take a look at Brainshark’s training platform here.)

 “Each sales manager has a different approach to coaching…some don’t do it at all.”